-Methane emissions are a dangerous greenhouse gas and a powerful contributor to climate change, with an impact on global temperature roughly 84 times that of carbon dioxide over a 20-year period.
+Methane emissions are a dangerous, short-lived greenhouse gas and a powerful contributor to climate change, with an impact on global temperature roughly 84 times that of carbon dioxide over a 20-year period.

-Investors are concerned about all aspects of sustainability for the energy sector, but are especially concerned about methane as it is such a powerful short term forcer of climate change.
+Investors are concerned about all aspects of sustainability for the energy sector but are especially concerned about methane as it is such a powerful climate change forcer.
 As long-term investors, we are deeply concerned about the impact of climate change on the economy broadly, on the companies in which we are invested, and on communities across the world that will bear the impacts of climate change.

-ICCR’s membership includes faith-based health systems and organizations, with ministries in communities affected by oil and gas operations, so we are especially concerned about the harmful impacts of methane and VOC emissions on public health, as well as water availability and quality.
+ICCR’s membership includes faith-based health systems and organizations, with ministries in communities affected by oil and gas operations, so we are also concerned about the harmful impacts of methane and VOC emissions on public health, as well as water availability and quality.
 In our company engagements, we have consistently raised the need for methane and VOC leak reduction and repair, as well as meaningful engagements by companies with community representatives, to address social and environmental impacts from industrial activity.

 ICCR members seek greater disclosure of methane leakage and management information from companies.
 We actively support the development of robust, cost-effective federal methane regulation by the EPA, and lead a sizeable coalition of investors in the US, Canada and Europe, which includes members of ICCR and the Ceres Investor Network on Climate Risk (INCR).

-In May of 2021, a group of 147 global investors representing $US 5.35 trillion in assets under management/advisement released a statement calling for stronger methane regulations and enforcement.
-Investors are concerned that inaction will leave them and oil and gas companies vulnerable to climate and reputational risks.
-This statement builds upon an August 2020 statement sent to 35 oil and gas producers and mid-stream companies that was signed by 140 investors with over $5.5 trillion in AUM.
+In the spring of 2021, a group of 168 global investors representing $US 6.23 trillion in assets under management/advisement released a statement calling for stronger methane regulations and enforcement.
+This statement built upon an August 2020 statement sent to 35 oil and gas producers and mid-stream companies that was signed by 140 investors with over $5.5 trillion in AUM.
 The EPA comment period for the proposed methane rule closed on January 14, 2022.
 ICCR submitted public comments in support of EPA’s proposed methane rules and encouraged members to do the same.
 Our members continue to meet with oil & gas companies on the importance of strong federal methane rules.